ProjectIMA/Free-Token-Checker/README.md

 Join Date: 2023-01-01T12:00:00.000Z
 Owned Servers: My Server (ID: 987654321098765432)
 ```
+## Token Formatter

+We also have a Token Formatter to help clean and structure your token lists before checking them.
+You can find it here: [Token Formatter](https://github.com/ProjectIMA/token-formatter)

 ## Important Notes
 - **This script is for educational purposes only!** Do not use it for malicious activities.
 - **Rate limits may apply if too many tokens are checked quickly.** Use a delay if necessary.

+## License
+This script is open-source.
+Feel free to modify and distribute as needed.

 ## Disclaimer
 We do not support or promote any illegal activities.
 This script is for testing purposes only and should be used responsibly.